SteeltoeOSS/Samples/MusicStore/README.md

 This will fire up a Spring Cloud Eureka Server listening on port 8761.

-And finally to startup a MySql Server:
+And finally to startup a MySql Server.
+Note: On MacOS you can NOT use MySQL.
+Instead, you must use Postgres as there currently are no MySql .NET providers supported on .NET Core.

 1. cd Samples/MusicStore
 2. start dockerrun-mysqlserver.cmd or ./dockerrun-mysqlserver.sh

 This will fire up a MySql Server listening on port `3306` with username: `root` and password: `steeltoe`.

-You can also use a Postgres Server, but you will have to compile the application services with POSTGRES defined instead of MYSQL.
+To startup a Postres Server:
 1. cd Samples/MusicStore
 2. start dockerrun-postgresserver.cmd or ./dockerrun-postgresserver.sh

 This will fire up a Postgres Server listening on port `5432` with username: `steeltoe` and password: `steeltoe`.

 ### Pre-requisites - Using Windows Containers
 Details to be provided!

 # Building & Running MusicStore App - Local

 Once you have the pre-requisite services up and running then you are ready to build and run the various application services locally.
 Before starting up any of the services you first need to copy the MusicStore configuration files to the `\steeltoe\config-repo' so the running Config Server will have access to them.

-1. cd Samples/MusicStore/config
+1. cd Samples/MusicStore/src/config
 2. copy *.* c:/steeltoe/config-repo or cp *.* ~/steeltoe/config-repo

 Once thats complete, then you are ready to fire up the individual services.
-The simplest way to get these up and running is to use the provided `run-*.cmd` files.
+The simplest way to get these up and running is to use the provided `run*.cmd or run*.sh` files.

 For example, to startup the MusicStoreService simply: